omerselimgul/crudoperationwith.net/readme.md

 # Todo

-Todo is a .net6 project for todo list .
+Todo is a .net6 project for todo list . this project was prepared according to google api standards

 ## Installation